What is stress?

 Locomotor system of man 4 million years

-We have two arms with hands witch have a vere highly developed grip-ping function.
+We have two arms with hands witch have a very highly developed grip-ping function.
 We walk on two legs.
 Our body and our extremities are made for very diversified movements.

 Agriculture replaces nomadic culture 10.000 years